CJO100293/Project-4/README.md

 ## **Instructions to replicate:**

 ## **Files:**
 - **README.md** - This readme file.
 - **/Resources/credit_data.csv** - The original dataset that is used in our project before any ETL work was performed.
 - **/ETL/ETL.ipynb** - This jupyter notebook takes the data from "/Resources/credit_data.csv" and performs some cleanup (ETL) work of the data anbd then exports it to a new CSV file located at "/output_data/ETL/csv/ETL_credit_data.csv".
 - **/ETL/ETL_colab.ipynb** - This jupyter notebook does the same as "/ETL/ETL.ipynb" except this version can be ran in the cloud using Google Colab
 - **"/output_data/ETL/csv/ETL_credit_data.csv"** - This CSV file is what is created after ETL work is performed on the original data using "/ETL/ETL.ipynb".
+- **"/output_data/ETL/csv/import.bat"** - This batch file takes the csv files located in the "/output_data/ETL/csv" and imports it into a mongodb database.

 ## **Sources:**
 - Our dataset located in "/Resources/credit_data.csv" originated from https://www.kaggle.com/datasets/zaurbegiev/my-dataset?select=credit_test.csv.
 We renamed it from "credit_test.csv" to "credit_data.csv".